Drenight/MIT6.824/FTVM_notes.md

 backups' output dropped by hypervisor

 ## 2.1 Deterministic Replay Implementation
-challenges for replicating execution of running VM
-1. capturing all input and non-de to ensure de excution
-2. apply input and non-de to backup
-3. performance

 solution: VMware deterministic replay
 - record inputs of a VM and all possible non-de associated with execution in a stream of log entries written to a log file
   - exactly replayed reading this log